 Frequently Asked Questions

 Do I need to follow the toddler curriculum exactly?

 No. I provide resources in the curriculum to help you identify your toddler’s interests and choose a theme that best suits his or her interests.
 It’s a very flexible curriculum.
 If interested, there are enough activities to keep going into a third week.
 But if it turns out your toddler isn’t really interested in that topic, you’re encouraged to move on to a new theme.

 No. The goal of the curriculum is to expose toddlers to academic concepts and build a lifelong love of learning.
 Toddlers are not expected to remember the academic skills at this point.
 There is a quick checklist of skills for each activity and an overall skills list included in the getting started guide.

 Will I really have time to implement the curriculum?

 I get it …You’re a super busy toddler mom with 986 things to do.
-I’ve laid out all the steps in crystal clear fashion so that you don’t have to worry about anything.
-It only takes me 10-15 minutes every night to get set up.
-I even get laundry and cleaning done during the day since most of the activities are child-led.
+I’ve laid out all the steps in crystal clear fashion so you don’t have to worry about anything.
+It only takes 30 minutes to plan and prep.
+Then only 5-10 minutes every night to get set up.
+I even get laundry and cleaning done during the day since most of the activities are child-led

-What age is the curriculum for?
-Will my 4 year old be able to use it too?
+What age is this toddler curriculum for?
+Will my 3 or 4 year old be able to use it too?

-The curriculum was designed and is developmentally appropriate for ages 18 months through 2 years old.
+The curriculum was designed and is developmentally appropriate for ages 18 months to 3 years old.
 But yes, a 3 and 4 year old can benefit from the curriculum as well.